arachnocid/ObjectImpactFramework/README.md

 - Place your JSON files in: `Data/SKSE/Plugins/ObjectImpactFramework/`.
 - You can modify existing JSON files without quitting the game, edit the file and reload the save.
-- **Everything is case sensitive.** Only events and effect types are capitalized, everything else should remain lower case.
+- **Everything is case sensitive.** Only events and effect types are capitalized, everything else should remain in camel case (example -> camelCase).

 ---